MattNikonorov/ATA-interview-blog_post/README.md

 Sometimes, when working with remote files inside an AWS EC2 instance or any other type of virtual machines running in the cloud, you'd probably find out that you aren't able to directly edit the files the way you are able to edit files in your trusty code editor like VScode.

-**Unbenownst to quite a few people, there is in fact a way to directly edit files inside a virtual machine without using third party applications or addons!**
+**Unbeknownst to quite a few people, there is in fact a way to directly edit files inside a virtual machine without using third party applications or addons!**

 Using the 'nano' command, you can easily edit and work with remote files inside virtual machines inside your terminal.

 ## Prerequisitries

 If you don't already have nano installed on your virtual machine, you can install it with:

 Mac: `brew install nano`